 Avoid Tardies and School Absences at All Costs

 If you are the residential parent for school purposes and your child is consistently late in arriving at school, the responsibility for excessive tardies will likely to fall on you.
-If the other parent brings a motion to Family Court concerning your child’s absences and/or tardies, that, coupled with poor academic performance may be grounds to make some changes to the current arrangement.
+If the other parent brings a motion to Family Court concerning your child’s absences and/or tardies, that, coupled with poor academic performance, may be grounds to make some changes to the current arrangement.

-Likewise, if you are not the residential parent for school purposes and you have the minor child overnight and they arrive late, or are absent, or don’t complete assignments, that, too, can cause some changes to the current arrangement.
+Likewise, if you are not the residential parent for school purposes and you have the minor child overnight and they arrive late, are absent, or don’t complete assignments, that, too, can cause some changes to the current arrangement.

 First Day of School

 For most parents and children, the first day of school can be charged with a mix of emotions.
 For students, the excitement of seeing old friends and meeting a new teacher helps them look forward to a new year.
-At the same time, its normal for them to be a bit nervous about starting the new school year.
+At the same time, it’s normal for them to be a bit nervous about starting the new school year.
 As parents, it can be a sentimental day that reminds you just how quickly they’re growing up.
-Make the first day of school less overwhelming for them by working together everyone can enjoy this special day.
+Make the first day of school less overwhelming for them by working together so everyone can enjoy this special day.